 Cross-origin resource sharing, also known as CORS, can allow a specific domain to make requests to your Minecraft Server.
 Enter the URL of the “controller” that the requests will be originating from.

 Toggle this switch on if you do not want your server to compress its responses.
 When you modify this setting, you will be prompted to restart your server.

 If you have scheduled any triggers for your server (excluding event triggers) this will add or subtract time to when they will run.
 Enter a number in seconds in the available field, you can use a positive number to delay the trigger or a negative number for it to happen sooner.
 Changes will be saved immediately.

-Here you can select what you want your Minecraft Game Panel to do when it starts.
+Here you can select what you want your Game Management Panel to do when it starts.
 Choose from the following options:

 - Do Nothing

 - Start the application